Occupation in Context (10310.1)

 Extensions & Late submissions

-It is essential that students actively participate in all seminars, exercises and group assignment related activities.
-Such participation is required by students in order to meet the the new Australian Occupational Therapy Competency Standards (2018).
+It is essential that students actively participate in all seminars, exercises, and group assignment related activities.
+Such participation is required by students in order to meet the Australian Occupational Therapy Competency Standards (2018).
 Therefore, except in the case of extenuating circumstances, 100% attendance at the seminars and workshops is expected.
 It is also expected that if students are unable to meet these participation requirements they inform the Unit Convener as soon as practical, primarily by Canvas, or alternatively by email.

 Required IT skills